mingsai/stub003/README.md

 In flutter enable the linux desktop support, then create your own project, and make the mods noted below.

+NOTE: You may have to run flutter run -d linux before the linux folders are generated.
+Then you will need to add the two missing files noted below.

 Ensure that you latest version of gcc, clang++, and make installed using apt-get.
 You may have to link the clang-x++ and clang-x file to corresponding commands clang and clang++.

 - Modify the Makefile with the application name.
 Verify that the main.cc file is in place within the linux folder.